-"[When someone is your bondman,] you must not work him with backbreaking labor."
+"Do not subjugate him through hard labor..."
 (25:43)

 Working without purpose is demoralizing and can even drive a person insane, whereas working for a constructive purpose - even if the task requires great effort - is richly rewarding.
 The satisfaction that results from accomplishment can be greater even than the satisfaction from the actual wages.